 E-scooters have become commonplace on California roads, making e-scooter accidents more likely.
 So, we can’t overstate the importance of getting familiar with established legislation regulating their operation.
 This knowledge will not only help you become a better rider but also let you know if you’re entitled to seek compensation if you become a victim of an e-scooter accident.

-If you’re involved in an e-scooter accident in California and need a personal injury lawyer to guide and represent you through the process, reach out to us at RMD Law.
+If you’re involved in an e-scooter accident in California and need a electric scooter accident lawyer to guide and represent you through the process, reach out to us at RMD Law.
 Our team of experienced attorneys is ready for the tireless representation you deserve.

 Contact us for a free case evaluation today.